Windy Ridge Livestock

 NOT ALL GREAT PYRENEES ARE CREATED EQUAL!!
 When choosing a working dog the dogs parents and grandparents working is super important.
 As with anything Good is NOT Cheap and Cheap is NOT Good.
 Active support throughout your dogs life is also important.
 We have a long breeding history with these animals and understand how they work.
 A LGD is not something you want to bargain shop for.

-We Require a deposit of half down to reserve a puppy.
-A puppy is not considered reserved until a deposit is received.
+We Require a deposit to be placed on our list.
+A spot on our list is not considered reserved until a deposit is received.

-This deposit is accepted via PayPal (preferred method), personal check, cash or money order and can be mailed to us.
+This deposit is accepted via PayPal, Venmo, personal check, cash or money order and can be mailed to us.
 The remaining balance is due in cash at pickup.
 Deposit and pricing information can be found on the other Great Pyrenees Puppies tabs.

 The deposit is fully refundable or can be transferred to a pup from a different litter should something happen to the puppy that has been reserved.